FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 carp fly fishing rods and reels

 Reel-wise, you’re going to want something that matches your rod weight.
 Make sure it has a good drag system, because you’ll need it.
-You’re going to catch carp that will take you into your backing.
+You’re likely going to catch carp that will take you into your backing.

 carp fly line